 WSG places a strong emphasis on maintaining sustainable and ethical supply chain operations.
-By fostering responsible sourcing practices and maintaining transparency throughout our supply chain, we aim to uphold our commitment to sustainability and instil trust among our stakeholders including employees, customers and communities.
+By fostering responsible sourcing practices and maintaining transparency throughout our supply chain, we aim to uphold our commitment to sustainability and instil trust among our stakeholders including groups we give particular attention to such as employees, customers and communities.